 - Week before Christmas break: Exams

-A list of course offerings for 2015 will be available in July.
-The following courses were accepted for Georgetown credit in 2014:
+A list of course offerings for 2016 will be available in July.
+The following courses were accepted for Georgetown credit in the past:

 Analisis de Estados Financieros